-If you are a US or Canadian citizen who would like to teach English at public schools in Spain, the North American Language and Culture Assistants program is accepting applications until April 1, 2014.
+If you are a US or Canadian citizen who would like to teach English at public schools in Spain, the North American Language and Culture Assistants program accepts applications from January to April.
 Canadian applicants whose first language is French can also apply to teach French instead of English.
 This program is similar to the Teaching Assistant Program in France, though there are a few differences.

 The requirements to apply are:

 - Be a US or Canadian national

 - Hold a minimum of a BA or BS by the end of the academic year preceding the start of the program, be a junior or a senior, or have become a university graduate.
 (Your major can be in any subject as long as you have basic communicative skills in Spanish and you do not need to submit tests scores to prove your level in Spanish.)

 - Have American English or Canadian French as your native language